run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 2. Open the `Security` pane and press `+Identity provider`.
 3. Select the SSO protocol.
 Choose `SAML 2` or `Open ID Connect`.

     === "SAML 2"

         1. Choose `From computer` or `From URL`.

         	1. For `From computer`, press the `Metadata XML file` field, then select your file for upload.
         	2. For `From URL`, in the `Metadata XML Url` field, enter the URL to the XML Metadata file.

         2. Copy the `Redirect URL` and `Entity ID` and use them in your identity provider.
         3. In the `User attributes` field enter the attribute and the value in the identity provider. (optional)
         4. When complete, press `Save`.
-    5. In the `Logout uri` field, enter the desired URL logout page.
-If left empty, you will be redirected to the Run:ai portal.
-    6. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
-(Default is 60 minutes)

         After you have configured the SAML 2 settings, you can download the XML file, and view the identity provider settings.

     	Press `Download` to download the file.

     	Pres `Edit` to both download the file, and view the:

         * Identity provider URL.
         * Identity provider entity ID.
         * Certificate expiration date.

     === "Open ID Connect"

         1. In the `Discovery URL` field, enter the discovery URL .
         2. In the `Client ID` field, enter the client ID.
         3. In the `Client Secret` field, enter the client secret.
         4. In the `User attributes` field enter the attribute and the value in the identity provider. (optional) 5.When complete, press `Save`.

-    5. In the `Logout uri` field, enter the desired URL logout page.
+ 4. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
-    6. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
+ 5. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
 (Default is 60 minutes)

 !!!
 Important Note
     When pressing `Save`, all existing users will be rendered non-functional.
 You can always revert by deleting the identity provider.